 Honda Financial Services Repossession Policy

 Honda Financial Services (HFS) does not have a blanket repossession policy.
-Instead, HFS handles repossessions on a case-by-case basis, said customer service representatives reached by calling (800) 543-5636.
+Instead, it handles repossessions on a case-by-case basis, customer service representatives reached by calling (800) 543-5636 told us.

 The Federal Trade Commission (FTC) notes that some states allow for immediate repossession of a car or truck as soon as a borrower defaults.

 If your account is in default, the majority of states don’t require HFS to notify you prior to repossessing the car.
 A repossession agent can come onto your private property but cannot take the vehicle if there are people inside.

 Keep in mind, repossession laws vary by state.
 It is illegal to intentionally try to hide the vehicle.

 What to Do If You Can’t Make a Payment